Tag Archives: Little Yosemite Valley

 Going to Yosemite this year, 4-day trek.
 The Valley and hopefully Half Dome.
 Never been.
 Any suggestions?

 Yup, here’s what I’d do on a first-time trip to Yosemite if you want to hit the classic highlights like The Valley and Half Dome.
 This is close to what I did on my first backpacking trip in Yosemite, long time ago, but modified because I know better now.

 By Michael Lanza

 An unforgettable campsite can define a backcountry trip.
 Sometimes that perfect spot where you spend a night forges the memory that remains the most vivid long after you’ve gone home.
 A photo of that camp can send recollections of the entire adventure rushing back to you—it does for me.
-I’ve been very fortunate to have pitched a tent in many great backcountry campsites over more than two decades of backpacking and trekking all over the U.S. and the world.
+I’ve been very fortunate to have pitched a tent in many great backcountry campsites over nearly three decades of backpacking and trekking all over the U.S. and the world.
 I’ve boiled the list of my favorite spots down to these 25.

 I update this list every year, and each time, it becomes more difficult.
-This year, I’m adding two spots where I camped in the past year: below the East Face of Mount Whitney, and on the Green River in Dinosaur National Monument.
+This year, I’m adding a campsite in Titcomb Basin, in the heart of Wyoming’s majestic Wind River Range.
 Below my top 25 list you’ll find a second list of campsites that were previously in my top 25.
 Each campsite photo below includes a short description of where it is and the trip, and most have a link to an existing story about that trip at The Big Outside.
 Continue reading →